 I’ve been cutting them both above a leaf node and below (or in some cases, cutting a long stem into two separate cuttings), and it really doesn’t seem to make much difference as long as enough of the stem is planted in the soil.
 I DO tend to cut off green stems rather than hardwood cuttings (where the stem has gone through a full season and looks more like a woody stem rather than these green ones, which are more recently grown).

 3. Trim down the leaves

-On each stem, I nipped off most of the leaves, starting at the bottom and working my way up (close to the stem is good, with just a small nub).
+On each stem, I nipped off most of the lower leaves, starting at the bottom and working my way up (close to the stem is good, with just a small nub).

-The leaves can be very taxing on a hydrangea stem that
+Each set of leaves can be very taxing on a hydrangea stem that

 4. Dip in root hormone

-I know I’ll get a little flak for indiscriminately dipping the cutting directly into the pot of root growth hormone, but meh — I’ve done it time and time again without issue, and with different plants, and the powder gets everywhere, so I don’t like to dump it into a second container if I don’t have to.
+I know I’ll get a little flak for indiscriminately dipping the cutting directly into the pot of root growth hormone, but meh — I’ve done it time and time again without issue, and with different plants, and the rooting powder gets everywhere, so I don’t like to dump it into a second container if I don’t have to.

-5. Plant the cutting in soil
+5. Plant the stem cuttings in soil

-I didn’t replace the soil that was already in the planter before, but it already contained a mix that was supposed to be used for container gardening, which turned out to work very well for this.
+I didn’t replace the soil that was already in the planter before, but it already contained a soil mix that was supposed to be used for container gardening, which turned out to work very well for this.
 I simply dug a narrow hole and planted each powdered stem, compacting the soil tightly enough that they could stand upright.